Jollywatt/typst-fletcher/src/edges.typ

   ///
   /// -> anchor
   label-anchor: auto,
+  /// Names or coordinates of nodes or CeTZ objects to snap the edge's ends to.
+  ///
+  /// This can be `none` to disable snapping or `auto` to detect nearby nodes.
+  /// A pair such as `(none, auto)` can be used to control snapping at each end independently.
+  /// -> pair
   snap-to: (auto, auto),
+  /// When snapping then end of an edge to an object, one method is to shorten the edge to where meets
+  /// the object (the `"trim"` method), and another method is to move the edge's end vertex to the edge
+  /// of the object (the `"move"` method).
+  ///
+  /// You can pass a pair such as `("trim", "move")` to control the methods for the start and end of the edge independently.
+  /// -> "trim" | "move" | pair
+  snap-method: auto,
   outset: auto,
   /// Distance to shorten the edge at either end.
   ///